microsoft/pxt-arcade/docs/courses/csintro1/orientation/variable-math.md

 https://youtu.be/C_UY8V-ufiI

-1. starting with the previous example
+1. Starting with the previous example
-2. add a thirdNumber variable with a unique value
+2. Add a thirdNumber variable with a unique value
-3. create an equation using both the addition operator (`+`) and the multiplication operator (`*`)
+3. Create an equation using both the addition operator (`+`) and the multiplication operator (`*`)
 4. Swap the Addition and Multiplication operator and run the program (Typically the answers will differ)

 ## Student Task 3: multiple operators and variables equation
-1. starting with the previous example
+1. Starting with the previous example
-2. add a fourthNumber variable
+2. Add a fourthNumber variable
-3. create an equation using 3 different operators
+3. Create an equation using 3 different operators
-4. Challenge: create an equation using all 4 basic operators (`+, -, *, /`) and at least 5 unique variables.
+4. Challenge: create an equation using all 4 basic operators (`+`, `-`, `*`, `/`) and at least 5 unique variables.

 ### ~hint